ncbi/elastic-blast-docs/docs/source/overview.rst

 * ElasticBLAST runs your batches on the instances, queuing up the work with cloud native scheduling software (Kubernetes on GCP and AWS Batch on AWS).
 When the searches are done, the results are gzipped and stored in your cloud bucket.
 The results are stored one file per batch, so you'll have your results in multiple files even if you started with one very large FASTA file.

-* You shut down ElasticBLAST after the search is done, deleting the resources but not the results.
+* After the search is over, ElasticBLAST deletes the resources but not the results.

 * You can download the results from the cloud bucket to your local machine or leave them there for further processing in the cloud.
 We also provide a script to start the search and download the results.
 See :ref:`tutorial_submit_and_wait_script` for details.